-&lt;sup>76 §31g of the Waste Act requires a financial guarantee only from individually or jointly complying producers
+^{80 §31}g of the Waste Act requires a financial guarantee only from individually or jointly complying producers

-&lt;sup>77 CPBA was founded by eight companies in 1999 with the objective of preparing for the introduction of EU battery legislation (in 2005, CBPA members were Slaný CZ, EMOS, Energizer CZ, Gillette, Panasonic, Sanyo Energy, Sony, Varta).
+CPBA was founded by eight companies in 1999 with the objective of preparing for the introduction of EU battery legislation (in 2005, CBPA members were Slaný CZ, EMOS, Energizer CZ, Gillette, Panasonic, Sanyo Energy, Sony, Varta).
 On a related note: In February 2002 EPBA launched the REBA initiative, based in Poland, to bring about synergies in start-up costs for battery collection and recycling in the Czech Republic, Hungary and Poland.
 However, in 2003 REBA decided to limit its geographical scope to Poland as legislation in the three countries was too different - Poland has binding recovery and recycling targets, the Czech Republic has no targets and Hungary was still developing its legislation.
 Also, Poland's recovery and recycling targets are so ambitious in relation to the existing collection infrastructure that REBA wanted to focus its resources there.

-&lt;sup>78 eD'system, Konsigna Handel, AT Computers, AAC Czech, EDS, SOFTRONIC Praha, LEVI INTERNATIONAL COUNTRY ANALYSES / CZECH REPUBLIC
+82 eD'organisation, Konsigna Handel, AT Computers, AAC Czech, EDS, SOFTRONIC Praha, LEVI INTERNATIONAL